A Breakdown of the Different Types of Protein Powder

 Different types of protein powder

-The benefits of protein are clear, that is if they come from natural food sources, specifically animal protein since they are considered to be a complete protein (has all the essential amino acids).
-What's not so clear are the protein powders and the different types!
 When choosing a protein powder you want to make sure you have the right type not only for your fitness goals but for your lifestyle and dietary needs.
 So to clear up the many questions surrounding protein powders and what they do, we'll break down the most common types: whey protein, casein protein, egg protein, and plant protein.

 Whey protein

-This protein powder type is one you most likely already know of due to its popularity in the fitness world.
-This seems to be a lot of people's favorite protein supplements and for good reason.
 Whey is an animal-based protein produced from the watery portion of milk that separates from the curds when cheese is made.
 It contains all nine essential amino acids that are used for muscle protein synthesis and muscle repair.
-Muscle protein synthesis is the key driver behind muscle growth, and leucine (one of the EAAs), has been discovered to play a major role in increasing protein synthesis.
-[1] Interestingly enough, whey protein powder has the greatest amount of leucine compared to casein and soy protein.
+Muscle protein synthesis is the key driver behind muscle growth, and leucine (one of the EAAs), has been discovered to play a major role in increasing protein synthesis.[1]
+Interestingly enough, whey protein powder has the greatest amount of leucine compared to casein and soy protein.
 Another reason whey protein is widely loved is because it's acid-soluble, meaning it is digested quickly which increases amino acid delivery into the blood and muscle tissue.
 And when that happens, they become readily available for muscle protein synthesis.

 There are three different types of whey protein based on how it was processed.
 The three types are Whey Isolate, Whey Concentrate, and Whey Hydrolysate.
-So based on the protein forms we mentioned earlier we can conclude that whey protein isolate has a higher and highly concentrated protein content, whey concentrate contains an average of 70-80% protein (the rest being carbs and fats), and whey hydrolysate is "pre-digested" so it gets absorbed faster by the body.
+Based on the protein forms we mentioned earlier we can conclude that whey protein isolate has a higher and highly concentrated protein content, whey concentrate contains an average of 70-80% protein (the rest being carbs and fats), and whey hydrolysate is "pre-digested" so it gets absorbed faster by the body.

 Casein protein

-Casein protein powder, similar to whey, is derived from milk.
-And just like whey, it also contains all nine essential amino acids.
 The difference is that casein contains more milk protein (around 80%) and whey contains less, typically around 20%.
 But the biggest difference between the two is that casein is absorbed in a slower rate than whey protein powder is.
 That's because casein forms a gel when it interacts with stomach acid.
 This leads to a slower rate of emptying the stomach and delaying the bloodstream's absorption of amino acids.
-So instead of getting an immediate stream of amino acids, you receive a more gradual and steady stream in your bloodstream and muscles, thus helping reduce the rate of muscle protein breakdown.
-[4] This makes casein protein powder ideal for taking at night when protein needs aren't met because the slow absorption rate helps with recovery and reduces muscle breakdown, on top of increasing overall protein intake for optimal muscle growth.
+So, instead of getting an immediate stream of amino acids, you receive a more gradual and steady stream in your bloodstream and muscles, thus helping reduce the rate of muscle protein breakdown.[2]

 Egg protein